rapid7/insightconnect-plugins/plugins/cisco_umbrella_investigate/help.md

 # Version History

+* 3.1.4 - Updated the documentation and connection test
 * 3.1.3 - Fix invalid character in description
 * 3.1.2 - Replace python2 code to python3 in investigate.py file
 * 3.1.1 - Return information from API when a PluginException has occurred to improve error messaging